pmocz/ditalini/README.md

 pip install ditalini
 ```

-The package can than be used in your Python script
+The package can then be used in your Python script

 ```python
 import ditalini